cwendorf/EASI/A-Functions/README.md

 ## References

-Goulet-Pelletier, J.C., & Cousineau, D. (2018).
+Goulet-Pelletier, J-C., & Cousineau, D. (2018).
 A review of effect sizes and their confidence intervals, Part I: The Cohen’s d family. _Quantitative Methods in Psycholology, 14,_ 242–265.